filippostmech/dnn-learning/README.md

 # Deep Learning
-This is the main repo treacking my trip in depp learning.
+This is the main repo tracking my trip in deep learning.

+This repo contains sub-folders linked below where appropriate.

-## Deep Learning Specialization
+## I. Deep Learning Specialization
 by Coursera & deeplearning.ai

 - [Neural Netwoks and Deep Learning](1-neural-nets-and-dnn/README.md)